chobichan/avrMultiTask_001/README.md

 # avrMultiTask_001
-Arduino multi task library for AVR
+Arduino multi tasking library for AVR

 this is NOT PREEMPT MULTI TASK!